meetoseh/backend/docs/db/emotions.md

 - `word (text unique not null)`: The underlying emotion word.
 Should be treated as immutable.
-- `antonym (text unique not null)`: A present tense verb for what you do to resolve this emotion, e.g, relax, destress, or focus.
+- `antonym (text unique not null)`: A present tense verb for what you do to resolve or maintain this emotion (whatever is preferable), e.g, relax, destress, or focus.

 ## Schema